enel-gdh-educational/katacoda-scenarios/docker/part3/intro.md

     - Introduction and Service
     - Volumes and network definitions

-- Docker in Global data Hub:
+- Docker in Global Data Hub:
-    - Practical example of using Docker in our Enel Global data Hub context
+    - Practical examples of using Docker in our Enel Global Data Hub context